-Based on Chromium – Brave is based on Chromium which means that it has the same engine and Chrome and thus all the features that we love on chrome are already available on Brave – some features are even built in and don’t require an extension, such as ad blocking.
-This also means that it was relatively easy to move all your data from Chrome to Brave, including saved passwords, bookmarks and your browsing history.
+Based on Chromium – Brave is based on Chromium which means that it has the same engine as Chrome and thus all the features that we love on chrome are already available on Brave – some features are even built-in and don’t require a third-party extension, such as adblocking.
+This also means that it was relatively easy to move all my data from Chrome to Brave, including saved passwords, bookmarks and your browsing history.

-Resource Management – I have an HP Envy laptop that’s too thin for its own good with poorly implemented fans which means that any slight load, sends the machine on heat with the fans on overdrive, this happens a lot with Chrome that I got used to it but amazingly, Brave was better at managing resources and I would not get the same aggressive behaviour I got with Chrome.
-This meant that I could finally use a browser without the background fan noise.
+Resource Management – I have a HP Envy laptop that’s too thin for its own good with poorly implemented fans which means that any slight load, sends the machine on heat with the fans on overdrive.
+This happens a lot with Chrome but amazingly, Brave was better at managing resources and I would not get the same aggressive behaviour.

 Almost Replaced Chrome